Relocating after divorce – can I take my child with me?

 It’s a common situation after a relationship breaks down where one parent wants to move, whatever the reason for that may be, and wants to take the child with them.
 But, when the other parent does not want their child to relocate, what happens?

-The Family law Act sets out the law relating to children, but there is no specific legislation that deals with relocation matters.
-The court has to rely on the usual parenting pathways set out in the Family Law Act.
-As always, the child’s interests are of paramount concern for the court, but not the sole consideration.
+The Family Law Act sets out the law relating to children.
+Relocation cases are not dealt with under any separate legislation but rather the, court has to rely on the usual parenting pathways set out in the Family Law Act.

 Let’s look at the different reasons why parents might like to, or have to, relocate after a relationship breakdown.